sashasec/wouldnt_it_be_nice.../README.md

 # Welcome to "wouldnt_it_be_nice..."!
-This is a series of scripts I've built for completing specific - yet common tasks.
+This is a series of scripts I've built for completing specific tasks I've encountered.
 The types of things that come up where you wish you had an alternative from doing it by hand.
+Hopefully this could give others a starting point.

 ## cold_zeek_lookup.py
 Wouldn't it be nice to be able to search old zipped logs for a certain characteristic?